 Black Sea Coast

-The Danube and Northern Plains
+The Danube & Northern Plains

 The vast territory of the ancient Thracian tribes, now encompassed by modern Bulgaria, Greece and Turkey, remains a wild region of varied and dramatic landscapes and remote villages.
 However, its one major urban centre, Plovdiv, is Bulgaria’s second-biggest – and, arguably, its best – city, and an important transport hub.

 With its art galleries, winding cobbled streets and bohemian cafes, Plovdiv (Plov-div) equals Sofia in things cultural and is a determined rival in nightlife as well – it has a lively, exuberant spirit befitting its status as a major university town.
 Being a smaller and less stressful city than Sofia, Plovdiv is also great for walking.

 Bulgaria’s third city and maritime capital, Varna is by far the most interesting and cosmopolitan town on the Black Sea coast.
 A combination of port city, naval base and seaside resort, it’s an appealing place to while away a few days, packed with history yet thoroughly modern, with an enormous park to amble round and a lengthy beach to lounge on.

 The evocative capital of the medieval Bulgarian tsars, sublime Veliko Târnovo is dramatically set amidst an amphitheatre of forested hills, divided by the ribboning Yantra River.
 Commanding pride of place is the magisterial, well-restored Tsarevets Fortress, citadel of the Second Bulgarian Empire.

 For most visitors, the port city of Burgas (sometimes written as ‘Bourgas’) is no more than a transit point for the more obviously appealing resorts and historic towns further up and down the coast.
 If you do decide to stop over, you'll find a lively, well-kept city with a neat, pedestrianised centre, a long, uncrowded beach and some interesting museums.

 Vast stretches of serene pine forests, perilously steep gorges and hundreds of remarkable caves characterise the enthralling Rodopi (rod-oh-pee) Mountains, which cover some 15,000 sq km of territory, spilling across into Greece.
 Much of the border between the two countries is determined by the Rodopi range (85% of which is Bulgarian).